pyli2019/516x-pli/README.md

 This program aims at predicting the weather conditions in Ames, including but not limited to temperature, relative humidity, “feels like” temperature, wind speed, precipitation, and visibility, on an hourly basis.

+There are several models available online that aim at predicting temperature, RH values, etc. However, some of them only use historical data with a single factor or two or three factors to project the goal.
+This project, however, takes advantage of five factors to predict the remaining one, potentially increasing the reliability and accuracy of the model.

 ### Workflow

 ![GitHub Logo](/images/DataExploration.png)